imboowa/emboowaeC-/README.md

 ## Notes
-- Input validation and edge cases (e.g., non-alphabetic characters) are handled in the logic.
+- Input validation and edge cases (e.g., non-alphabetic characters) are quiet handled in the logic.

 ## License
 © 2025 Immanuel Mboowa.
 All Rights Reserved